Mario8802/Mario8802/README.md

 # Code as much or as little, as long or as short as you feel.
-But code! 🚀
+But code!🚀

 ![Banner Image](https://kvytechnology.com/wp-content/uploads/2024/05/image-2-2.jpg)